-Through our work in the classroom we will ensure that pupils understand the importance of equality and what forms discrimination can take and the impact discrimination can have.
-We will also seek to foster within our pupils their own commitment to promoting equality.
+Through our work in the classroom we ensure that pupils understand the importance of equality and what forms discrimination can take and the impact discrimination can have.
+We also seek to foster within our pupils their own commitment to promoting equality.

 As an employer we will not discriminate on any of the following: